 Through a mapped-out career pathway, Trainers develop skills and competencies that will enable them to deliver high-quality training and learning programmes.

 A three-tiered professionalised approach to developing the career pathway of trainers ensures we have a robust framework in place, where trainers are assessed using a competency framework and their skills development is supported through observations, mentoring and feedback.
 By tracking and monitoring at all three levels we ensure we develop high- quality trainers.

-The career pathways, described as Bronze, Silver and Gold level, can be taken in isolation or as part of an existing programme e.g. Education in Emergencies.
+The three pathways, Foundation, Professional and Advanced.
+These can be taken in isolation or as part of an existing programme e.g. Education in Emergencies.
 Each level provides the option to gain a certification that is recognised throughout the sector.

 - Foundation: This level is about helping trainers develop their skills.
 We ask participants to do some preparation activities so they can get most from the course, which takes the form of three-day face to face training or a virtually delivered sessions.
 Delegates get to co-facilitate their own training programme which is observed and fed back on supportively.
 Digital learning is an important element.
 Participants tell us that by being coached and mentored, it helps them perform to the best of their ability.
 This can be very empowering.